edufford/CarND-Behavioral-Cloning-P3/writeup_P3.md

 Data #4 and #5 center camera images were used as **extra data to help increase variation and improve generalization**.

-After gethering all of the training data described above, the final distribution of steering angles is shown below.
+After combining all of the training data described above, the final distribution of steering angles is shown below.

 <img src="./writeup_images/steering_histogram.jpg" width="600">